kbiakov/CodeView-Android/README.md

     .withTheme(ColorTheme.MONOKAI));
 ```

-Or using adapter (see <b>Adapter customization<b/> or example for more details):
+Or using adapter (see <b>Adapter</b> or example for more details):
 ```java
 final CustomAdapter myAdapter = new CustomAdapter(this, getString(R.string.listing_md));
 codeView.setAdapter(myAdapter);
 ```

 ### Options
-<b>Options</b> helps to easily set necessary params, such as code & language, color theme, shortcut params & line click listener.
+Options helps to easily set necessary params, such as code & language, color theme, shortcut params & code line click listener.
 Some params are unnecessary.

-When view initialized (options or adapter set) you can manipulate options in various ways:
+When view initialized (options or adapter are set) you can manipulate options in various ways:
 ```java
 codeView.getOptions()
     .withCode(R.string.listing_java)